 PhD (2004) - Trinity College - Dublin, Ireland

-The Stokes lab has four key areas of interest, all related to cerebrovascular disease and the microvasculature:
+The Stokes lab has three key areas of interest, all related to cerebrovascular disease and the microvasculature:

-- Diabetes is a significant risk factor in the clinical outcome of cerebrovascular disease, such as stroke.
-Elevated blood glucose and reactive carbonyl species (RCS) such as methylglyoxal (MG) are characteristic features of diabetes.
-RCS are potent cross-linking agents that can target and modify the brain microvascular endothelium, and cause vascular inflammation and thrombosis.
-In addition, RCS can directly glycate proteins of leukocytes and platelets, which could contribute to inflammatory and thrombotic responses.
+1) Diabetes is a significant risk factor in the clinical outcome of cerebrovascular disease, such as stroke.
+Elevated blood glucose and reactive carbonyl species (RCS) such as methylglyoxal (MG) are characteristic features of diabetes, and can target and modify proteins, leading to vascular inflammation and thrombosis.
 We are investigating the role of MG in both the enhanced risk for stroke and the worse outcome following stroke in diabetes.
-By manipulating components of the MG elimination pathway, we will determine if targeting one or more steps could provide protection against stroke in diabetics.
+By manipulating components of the MG elimination pathway we will determine if targeting one or more steps could provide protection against stroke in diabetics.
 We are currently funded for a pilot grant to translate this concept to diabetic stroke patients.

-- The most recent project is centered around the fact that sickle cell disease causes inflammation, and inflammatory cells such as neutrophils may in turn promote the thrombotic complications of sickle cells disease, for example stroke.
-Thus, ware investigating the role of neutrophil-derived reactive oxygen species in cerebral thrombosis in sickle cell mice.
+3) The most recent project is centered around the fact that sickle cell disease causes inflammation, and inflammatory cells such as neutrophils may in turn promote the thrombotic complications of sickle cells disease, for example stroke.
+Thus, we are investigating the role of neutrophil-derived reactive oxygen species in cerebral thrombosis

 - Wang B, Yee Aw T, Stokes KY.
 N-acetylcysteine attenuates systemic platelet activation and cerebral vessel thrombosis in diabetes.
 Redox Biol.
 2018 Apr;14:218-228.
 PubMed PMID: 28961512; PubMed Central PMCID: PMC5619994.